jackbartlett20/Population-Balance-of-Particles-in-Flows/README.txt

 Input files are in directories pbe and psr.
-Output is in the following files in directory pbe: psd.out - particle size distribution (columns: volume at midpoint of interval, equivalent diameter, number density, proportion of total number in interval, volume density of particles, proportion of total volume in interval) psd_analytical.out - analytical solution for selected cases psd_sp.out - self-preserving size distribution for Brownian aggregation
+Output is in the following files in directory pbe: psd.out - particle size distribution (columns: volume at midpoint of interval, equivalent diameter, number density, proportion of total number in interval, volume density of particles, proportion of total volume in interval) psd_analytical.out - analytical solution for selected cases psd_sp.out - self-preserving size distribution for Brownian aggregation (columns: eta, psi)

 The code is executed with `./cpmod`.